giahaibk/AirSENSE_ESP32-IDF_RTOS/README.md

 # AirSENSE-ESP32-IDF

 This is main development repo for ESP32 device in 20221 semester - a simple buildable esp-idf example.
-For more information please contact [Ngo Gia Hai](https://www.linkedin.com/in/hải-long-nguyễn-như-95b718207) or [Gmail]:ngogiahai.hp@gmaill.com
+For more information please contact [Ngo Gia Hai](https://www.linkedin.com/in/hải-long-nguyễn-như-95b718207) or [Gmail]: ngogiahai.hp@gmaill.com

 ## :rocket: Features